A Comprehensive Survey on Enterprise Financial Risk Analysis from Big Data and LLMs Perspective: Problem Formalization

 \subsection{Financial Risk Types}

-In this section, we review the previous researches on enterprise risk analysis in terms of risk types, i.e., credit risk, bankruptcy risk, guarantee risk, and financial risk, which are summarized in Table \ref{table-enterprise-risk-types}.
+In this section, we review the previous research on enterprise risk analysis in terms of risk types, i.e., credit risk, bankruptcy risk, guarantee risk, and financial risk, which are summarized in Table \ref{table-enterprise-risk-types}.